aifimmunology/MOCHA/README.md

 ## <a name="contact"></a> Contact

-To contact the developers on issues and feature requests, please contact us via the discussions tab for feature requests, or open issues for any bugs.
+To contact the developers on issues and feature requests, please contact us via GitHub's discussions tab for feature requests, or open issues for any bugs.

-## <a name="license"></a> License

-MOCHA follows the Allen Institute Software License - full information about the license can be found on the LICENSE file.